Telomerase

 Telomerase, also called terminal transferase, is a ribonucleoprotein that adds a species-dependent telomere repeat sequence to the 3' end of telomeres.
 A telomere is a region of repetitive sequences at each end of the chromosomes of most eukaryotes.
 Telomeres protect the end of the chromosome from DNA damage or from fusion with neighbouring chromosomes.
 The fruit fly Drosophila melanogaster lacks telomerase, but instead uses retrotransposons to maintain telomeres.

 Telomerase is a reverse transcriptase enzyme that carries its own RNA molecule (e.g., with the sequence 3′-CCCAAUCCC-5′ in Trypanosoma brucei) which is used as a template when it elongates telomeres.
-Telomerase is active in gametes and most cancer cells, but is normally absent from, or at very low levels in, most somatic cells.
+Telomerase is active in gametes and most cancer cells, but is normally absent in most somatic cells.

 History

-The existence of a compensatory mechanism for telomere shortening was first found by Soviet biologist Alexey Olovnikov in 1973, who also suggested the telomere hypothesis of aging and the telomere's connections to cancer.
+The existence of a compensatory mechanism for telomere shortening was first found by Soviet biologist Alexey Olovnikov in 1973, who also suggested the telomere hypothesis of aging and the telomere's connections to cancer and perhaps some neurodegenerative diseases.

 Telomerase in the ciliate Tetrahymena was discovered by Carol W. Greider and Elizabeth Blackburn in 1984.
 Together with Jack W. Szostak, Greider and Blackburn were awarded the 2009 Nobel Prize in Physiology or Medicine for their discovery.
+Later the cryo-EM structure of telomerase was first reported in T. thermophila, to be followed a few years later by the cryo-EM structure of telomerase in humans.

 The role of telomeres and telomerase in cell aging and cancer was established by scientists at biotechnology company Geron with the cloning of the RNA and catalytic components of human telomerase and the development of a polymerase chain reaction (PCR) based assay for telomerase activity called the TRAP assay, which surveys telomerase activity in multiple types of cancer.

 The negative stain electron microscopy (EM) structures of human and Tetrahymena telomerases were characterized in 2013.
 Two years later, the first cryo-electron microscopy (cryo-EM) structure of telomerase holoenzyme (Tetrahymena) was determined.
 In 2018, the structure of human telomerase was determined through cryo-EM by UC Berkeley scientists.

 Human telomerase structure

-The molecular composition of the human telomerase complex was determined by Scott Cohen and his team at the Children's Medical Research Institute (Sydney Australia) and consists of two molecules each of human telomerase reverse transcriptase (TERT), telomerase RNA (TR or TERC), and dyskerin (DKC1).
-The genes of telomerase subunits, which include TERT, TERC, DKC1 and TEP1, are located on different chromosomes.
-The human TERT gene (hTERT) is translated into a protein of 1132 amino acids.
-TERT polypeptide folds with (and carries) TERC, a non-coding RNA (451 nucleotides long).
-TERT has a 'mitten' structure that allows it to wrap around the chromosome to add single-stranded telomere repeats.

-TERT is a reverse transcriptase, which is a class of enzymes that creates single-stranded DNA using single-stranded RNA as a template.
+Human telomerase complex consists of two molecules each of human telomerase reverse transcriptase (TERT, 1132 amino acids), Telomerase RNA (TR or TERC, 452 nucleotides), and dyskerin (DKC1).

 The protein consists of four conserved domains (RNA-Binding Domain (TRBD), fingers, palm and thumb), organized into a "right hand" ring configuration that shares common features with retroviral reverse transcriptases, viral RNA replicases and bacteriophage B-family DNA polymerases.

 TERT proteins from many eukaryotes have been sequenced.